-From 1965 to the mid-1980s, HUD played an essential role in creating affordable rental homes by providing financial incentives such as belowmarket interest rate loans, interest rate subsidies, or project-based Section 8 contracts.
-Currently, no additional units are being produced through those programs.
+From 1965 to the mid-1980s, HUD played an essential role in creating affordable rental homes by providing financial incentives such as below-market interest rate loans, interest rate subsidies, and project-based Section 8 contracts.
+Currently, no additional units are being produced through these programs.

 Initially, project-based assistance was provided through the Federal Housing Administration (FHA) in the form of a mortgage subsidy.
-Mortgage subsidies reduced the cost of developing rental housing; in return, HUD required owners to agree to use restrictions that limit contract rents and limit occupancy to households meeting a program's income limits.
-These programs did not provide the direct rental assistance needed in order to be affordable to extremely low or very low income households.
+Mortgage subsidies reduced the cost of developing rental housing, and in return, HUD required owners to agree to use restrictions that limit contract rents and limit occupancy to households meeting program income limits.
+These programs did not provide the direct rental assistance needed in order to be affordable to extremely low- or very low-income households.

-The Section 221(d)(3) Below Market Interest Rate (BMIR) mortgage insurance program, created by the National Housing Act of 1961, enabled HUD to purchase below-market loans made by private lenders.
-In 1968, the Section 221(d) (3) BMIR program was replaced by the Section 236 program, which combined FHA mortgage insurance on private loans with an interest rate subsidy to effectively lower the mortgage interest rate to 1%.
-Owners of Section 221(d)(3) BMIR and Section 236 properties were required to make units available to low and moderate income families at HUD-approved rents for the term of their 40-year mortgages.
+The Section 221(d)(3) Below Market Interest Rate (BMIR) mortgage insurance program, created by the "National Housing Act of 1961," enabled HUD to purchase below-market loans made by private lenders.
+In 1968, the Section 221(d) (3) BMIR program was replaced by the Section 236 program which combined FHA mortgage insurance on private loans with an interest rate subsidy to effectively lower the mortgage interest rate to 1%.
+Owners of Section 221(d)(3) BMIR and Section 236 properties were required to make units available to low- and moderateincome families at HUD-approved rents for the term of their 40-year mortgages.
 More than 600,000 units of affordable housing were built under those two programs.
 Some, but not all, subsidized mortgage properties also have project-based rental assistance from the Section 8 program.

 In 1974, Section 236 was replaced by the Section 8 New Construction and Substantial Rehabilitation program, now known as the project-based Section 8 program.
-HUD entered into 20- to 40-year contracts with private owners to serve low income tenants.
+HUD entered into 20- to 40-year contracts with private owners to serve low-income tenants.
 More than 800,000 units were developed from 1974 to 1983, when authorization for new construction was repealed.

-There are three other smaller programs that still have units associated with them.
-Those programs are sometimes referred to as the "orphan" programs.
-In addition to mortgage subsidies, HUD provided rental assistance payments to owners for some tenants of Section 221(d)(3) BMIR and Section 236 insured properties through several programs.
+There are three other smaller programs that still have units associated with them and those programs are sometimes referred to as "orphan" programs.
+In addition to mortgage subsidies, HUD provided rental assistance payments to owners for some tenants of Section 221(d) (3) BMIR and Section 236 insured properties through several programs.

-The Section 101 Rent Supplement program (Rent Supp) was authorized by the Housing and Urban Development Act of 1965.
+The Section 101 Rent Supplement Program (Rent Supp) was authorized by the "Housing and Urban Development Act of 1965."
 Many of those properties received Loan Management Set-Aside (LMSA) Section 8 contracts due to rapidly rising operating costs in the mid-1970s.
-Currently, there are 11 active Rent Supp contracts covering 1,194 units.
-All of these projects are currently being reviewed by HUD's Office of Recapitalization for a conversation to a long-term project-based voucher (PBV) contract under the Rental Assistance Demonstration (RAD).
+The last two Rent Supp contracts covering 140 units both converted to long-term project-based rental assistance contracts under the Rental Assistance Demonstration (RAD) in December 2018.

-Some Section 236 properties were provided additional rental assistance through the Rental Assistance Payments (RAP) program, authorized by the Housing and Community Development Act of 1974.
-RAP payments were made to owners on behalf of very low income tenants unable to afford the basic rent with 30% of their income.
-RAP reduces tenant payment for rent to 10% of gross income, 30% of adjusted income, or the designated portion of welfare assistance, whichever is greater.
+Some Section 236 properties were provided additional rental assistance through the Rental Assistance Payments (RAP) program, authorized by the "Housing and Community Development Act of 1974."
+RAP payments were made to owners on behalf of very low-income tenants unable to afford the basic rent with 30% of their income.
+RAP reduces tenant payment for rent to 10% of gross income, 30% of adjusted income, or the designated portion of welfare assistance; whichever is greater.
 Most RAP contracts converted to Section 8 LMSA contracts.
-Currently there are 51 active RAP contracts covering 4,646 units.
-Of these, 34 projects covering 3,856 units are being reviewed by HUD's Office of Recapitalization for a conversion to a long-term PBV contract under RAD.
+There are 14 RAP contracts remaining, but one is opting out and the other 13, representing 1,551 units, are either in the process of being reviewed or are working to submit their materials for review for participation in RAD.